JordanH821/CS-546-Final-Project/README.md

   - Allows a user to create new tasks
 - Archive Page
   - Displays all of a users archived tasks
+  - Links to Task Details page for each task
 - Task Details Page
   - Displays all information about a task
   - Edit task